WHAT KIND OF SCIENCE?

 A Junior Breeder named Caleb has worked hard for the past nine months working on a rabbit genetic project (outlined below) In two fairs he has won blue ribbons for his grade level and he wants to share what he discovered here with you.
 Markus' project is starting up soon and many other children are receiving a rabbit for the spring.
 We hope you'll continue to share what you are learning with others!!

-RABBIT SIZE GENETICS
+RABBIT SIZE

 by Caleb S.

-Do the buck rabbit's size genetically determine the size of its babies?
+Do the buck rabbit's size genetically determine the size of

 Purpose:

-The purpose of this project is to determine if a larger buck (male rabbit) will produce genetically bigger babies, first at birth and then over time, as compared with a smaller buck mated with the same doe (female rabbit).
+will produce genetically bigger babies, first at birth and then over time, as compared with a smaller buck mated with the same doe (female rabbit).

 Hypothesis